danielpruitt/TrialOfAnima/README.md

-#MindRPG
+# Trial of Anima

-MindRPG is a Full Stack MERN application that gives the user a short game experience that intends to help their mindfulness state.
+MindRPG is a MERN stack Role-Playing Game that gives the user a short game experience that intends to help their mindfulness state.

-In order to play the game a user must Login and if they are a new user they should choose the Sign Up option instead.
+## Instructions
-Once Logged in the user is able to choose a class and start the combat.
+In order to play the game, user must sign up and create a login account.
+Once the user has logged in, the option to start the game will appear.